 MRS is committed to building a diverse community of materials scientists, from students to faculty, industry and government professionals.
 We believe that diverse talent can be developed with effective mentoring, interaction with role models, opportunities to present and discuss research projects in a professional setting, and network-building through positive involvement in organizations that promote materials research such as MRS.

-This program, held at MRS Spring and Fall Meetings, is open to underrepresented and female undergraduate students, with preference given to rising junior and senior level students.
+This program, held at MRS Meetings, is open to underrepresented ethnic minority and female undergraduate students, with preference given to rising junior and senior level students.

 Why Get Involved?

 Program participation benefits students by:

 - Broadening their interest in materials research, developing their non-technical skills, and building their professional network.

 - Providing high-quality professional development sessions on a broad range of topics related to a professional career in MSE.

 - Offering opportunities for students to practice their poster presentations and gain recognition through a related competition among their peers.